TheImagingSource/Linux-tiscamera-Programming-Samples/README.md

 ### Stream over Network to VLC
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/Stream%20over%20Network%20to%20VLC#stream-over-network-to-vlc) article shows, how to setup a GStreamer pipeline for sending video stream to VLC over a network.

+### Stream into a Web Browser
+[A](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/webserver) Pyhton sample shows, how stream from a camera into a web browser.

+### tcam-dialog Terminal Program for Camera Property Manipulation
+[A](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/tcam-dialog) A terminal program for easy camera property manipulation.

 ### IC Barcode simple
 [This](https://github.com/TheImagingSource/Linux-tiscamera-Programming-Samples/tree/master/IC%20Barcode%20Simple) sample shows, how to use the IC Barcode library.